Bill & Barbara Whitman Club in Indiantown

 Cyber Safety/ NetSmartz

 NetSmartz is a program for Club members ages 6 - 18.
-Members participate in 15 online sessions that teach them techniques to sidespe risks and exploitation while using the Internet.
+Members participate in 15 online sessions that teach them techniques to side step risks and exploitation while using the Internet.

 Paws to Read

-In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, and without judgment, to trained dogs.
+In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud to trained dogs without judgement.
 Participants also develop bonds with a caring adult.

-Mandatory tutoring and homework help program in which yough ages 6 -18 develop academic, behavioral, and social skills.
-Members receive one-on-one instruction and also participate in high-yield learnng activities.
+Mandatory tutoring and homework help program in which youth ages 6 -18 develop academic, behavioral, and social skills.
+Members receive one-on-one instruction and participate in high-yield learning activities.

-Developed by a research team at San Diego State University, SPARK is our flagship physical activity program.
-Every Club member ages 6-18 particpate in SPARK for a minimum of 30 minutes a day, five days a week.
+Developed by a San Diego State University research team, SPARK is our flagship physical activity program.
+Every Club member ages 6-18 participate in SPARK for a minimum of 30 minutes a day, five days a week.